frederic-perez/AmE-dictionary/data/idioms.md

 __(I) hope not__
 __(I) told you (so)__ :two: I warned you that this would happen; I told you things would turn out this way.
 __(in) up to (one’s) eye(ball)s__ Extremely busy; deeply involved or engrossed (in or with something). _I’d love to come for a pint, but I’m in up to my eyeballs with work for my class on Monday._
-__(it’s) (a)bout time__ :seven: An expression used to emphasize that something should have occurred a long time ago.
+__(it’s) (a)bout time__ :eight: An expression used to emphasize that something should have occurred a long time ago.
 It is almost too late!; I’ve been waiting a long time!
 (Said with impatience.) _So you finally got here!
 It’s about time!_ _Well, about time you got here—I’ve been waiting for over an hour!_ _It’s about time that high schools taught their students about basic banking and finance._
 __(it’s) all good__
 __(it’s) good to see you (again)__
 __(it’s) just as well (that) (something happened)__ It is or turned out to be beneficial (that something happened).